 The homemade marmalade jam is why Paddington Bear and I were at war with each other every morning for breakfast!

 In Vietnamese culture, anything and everything for breakfast is the norm.

 Fresh, local fish is also served incorporating core ingredients such as lemongrass, ginger, chilli, coriander and lime.
 The dedicated crepe and egg station with endless choices is a real treat.
 Fresh, traditional Pho soups are served with your choice from a range of sauces.

 There is an excellent selection of European options too such as French cheese, olives, salami and honey ham.
 The bread and pastry options are just as good as the patisseries in France.

 Vietnam is a huge exporter when it comes to coffee.
-Their traditional coffee served with condensed milk is a must try.
-Here at an Lam they serve a unique attention to detail coffee that left me gagging for more.
+Their traditional coffee served with condensed milk is a must-try.
+Here at an Lam, they serve unique attention to detail coffee that left me gagging for more.

 Afternoon tea is served here and each day I was presented with delicious homemade style cakes accompanied by fresh local jams.
 The ice tea is made and fresh produce from their gardens and it is a brilliant detox for the body.